 The Practicum file is an essential means of demonstrating a full level of engagement in the practicum experience.
-It is a hard-copy file or folder that must be developed and kept up-to-date and be available for Associate Teachers and Professional Supervisors to view.
+It is either a hard-copy file or folder or a structured on-line space that must be developed and kept up to date and be available for Associate Teachers and Professional Supervisors to view.
 Your Professional Supervisor must view your Practicum File to complete your practicum report.
-From our experience, PSTs with full, well organised practicum files tend to be more successful in their practicum experience; they are organised, can readily find things and generally feel on top of the demands of practicum.
+From our experience, PSTs with full, well-organised practicum files tend to be more successful in their practicum experience; they are organised, can readily find things and generally feel on top of the demands of practicum.

 Practicum File Required documentation Check

 Class descriptions, special features, organisation - e.g. class lists, timetable

 School setting, special features, organisation - e.g. map, bell times, notices, calendar of events

 School policies/procedures as appropriate

-Teaching log to record your activity in and around the school (i.e. the one explained to you in EDPRAC 612)
+Teaching log to record your activity at school (i.e. the one you will find on the EDPRAC 612 Canvas site)

 Long-term planning (unit plans)

 Lesson plans and resources

 Assessment information and record keeping - e.g. e-asTTle data, exit cards, achievement data

 Focussed observations and analysis of data

 Formative observation sheets/notes written by your associate teacher(s)

 Evaluations and reflections